Submit Malware Samples

 - SHA256: a1b2c3d4e5f6...

-- Source: Phishing email received on 2025-01-15
+- Source: Phishing email received 2025-01-15

-- Behavior: Attempts to download additional payload
+- Behavior: Attempts to download additional payload from remote host

 - Archive Password: infected